Rivers4Life

 Rivers4Life Photography Competition

-A big thank you to everyone who has entered our photography competition.
-We've been blown away by the standard of your beautiful images!
+A big thank you to everyone who entered our photography competition.
+We were blown away by the standard of your beautiful images!

-The competition is now closed and the final stage of judging is underway to choose the best photographs of our Yorkshire Dales rivers and wildlife, to be included in our Rivers4Life exhibition.
+The competition is now closed and the final stage of judging has been completed, selecting the winning photographs of our Yorkshire Dales rivers and wildlife to be included in our Rivers4Life exhibition.

 Some feedback from the groups we have worked with: